namtvit07/pushpop/README.md

 $ bundle exec rake jobs:run
 ```

+Note: You may want to monitor the process via something like [supervisord](http://supervisord.org/).

 ## Rake Tasks

+Pushpop comes with some rake tasks to make command line interaction and deployment easier.

 All `jobs:*` rake tasks optionally take a single filename as a parameter.
 The file is meant to contain one or more Pushpop jobs.
 If no filename is specified, all jobs in the jobs folder are considered.